-The issue of being covert while enfemme is a common one.
-Like the issue of only dressing when family is away (or you are in a hotel on a business trip), sneaking around is something we have, unfortunately, become adept at as a survival skill.
+The issue of being covert while en femme is a common one.
+As the issue of only dressing when the family is away (or you are in a hotel on a business trip), sneaking around is something we have, unfortunately, become adept at as a survival skill.

 After intimacy, Gerald panics as he worries about being in a relationship with a woman who doesn’t know about Geraldine.